mlcommons/peoples-speech/README.md

 To run the test locally, gentle receives a .txt file without timestamps and an audio file.

-Setup your directory with a copy of the script_text directory, containing the .srt and .flac file.
+Clone the repo and do the following:

 1. Run
     `cd peoples-speech && git checkout rafael/gentle_aligner_test && cd script_test`